meganz/mingw-std-threads/README.md

 add_subdirectory(mingw_stdthreads)
 target_link_libraries(${TARGET} PRIVATE mingw_stdthreads)
 ```
 When CMake generates project files, headers named in the "standard header" way will be generated and added to your include path.
 Then you can avoid stuffs like `mingw.thread.h`, and keep using `#include <thread>` like always.
+In addition, `MINGW_STDTHREADS_GENERATED_STDHEADERS` will be defined, you can use this macro to check if those generated headers are actually available.

-If you aren't using CMake, you can use one of the three scripts inside [utility_scripts](utility_scripts) directory to generate those "std-like" headers.
+If you aren't using CMake, you can use one of the three scripts inside [utility_scripts](utility_scripts) directory to manually generate those "std-like" headers.

 Compatibility
 -------------